cfpb/design-system/docs/pages/featured-content-modules.md

   * **Timely**: Highlights a new tool or development.
 Keep in mind: When you remove dated content from a FCM, make sure you're not getting rid of the only way users can navigate to it.
 Make sure to plan a permanent home for the content.

-  * **Impactful**: Lets people know immediately how the content will affect them, how they can use it, and how it might enhance their understanding of—or experience with—the primary page content.
+  * **Impactful**: Lets people know immediately how the content will affect them, how they can use it, and how it might enhance their understanding of — or experience with — the primary page content.

   * **Localized**: New content that specifically applies to people in a specific geographic area; it may be important for that audience to see their specific content first, and when it’s removed from the page it won’t disrupt the usual user flow.

   * **Unique**: Content that is specifically in the Bureau’s “wheelhouse” because of our position as an approachable, trusted, unbiased authority.

-  ##### When to use

-  * When content is new or relevant to—but not directly a part of—the main content on the page

-  * When content needs to be highlighted because it’s timely, impactful, or unique to the Bureau

-  ##### When other options are better

-  * When the content is an integral, long-term part of the intended user journey, then it should have a more permanent home on the page.

-  * When there’s no link or video for the user to interact with.
-If you just want to visually differentiate your content from its surroundings, consider using a well or inline text instead.
+  When there’s no link or video for the user to interact with, and you still want to visually differentiate your content from its surroundings, consider using a well or inline text instead.
 content_guidelines: >-
   FCMs contain a headline, descriptive body copy text, an optional call-to-action link, and a graphical element related to the piece of content